SkynetLabs/ansible-playbooks/README.md

 Execute (e.g. on `eu-fin-5`):
 `scripts/portals-setup-initial.sh --limit eu-fin-5`

-If you are using any no default variable values, i.e. LastPass folder names, include your config file in the command.
+If you are using any no default variable values, i.e. LastPass folder names or `webportal_user_authorized_keys`, include your config file in the command.
 `scripts/portals-setup-initial.sh -e @my-vars/config.yml --limit eu-fin-5`